sapo/Ink/CONTRIBUTING.md

-# Contributing

-We'd love to have your contribution so, here's a quick guide:

-1. Fork our repository

 ## Issue reporting

 * Please be as descriptive as possible about your problem.
 "Stuff doesn't work" won't help us to help you.